KsLudovic/PongAndroid/README.md

 # PongAndroid

-Android game made using Processing and ketai dependencies
+Android game made using Processing and ketai dependencies, opponent is a simple AI that only track the position of the ball and react at a certain position

 To run it you'll need to download Processing : https://processing.org/download/ you'll also need ketai dependencies, to do so, add in Sketch the lib ketai